 The Japan campaign began with a series of minor air raids.
 These raids soon developed into a major strategic firebombing campaign in late 1944, which involved dropping large numbers of small bombs designed to start fires.
-The change to firebombing tactics resulted in devastating attacks on 67 Japanese cities, killing as many as
+The change to firebombing tactics resulted in devastating attacks on 67 Japanese cities, killing as many as 500000 people.

-500 000 people.
 Despite the damage and the huge civilian death toll, the Japanese military refused to surrender.

 America therefore continued to push towards the Japanese Home Islands (the islands that the Allies had decided would be the extent of Japan's territory after the war).
-Two major land battles, at Iwo Jima and Okinawa, revealed how fierce Japan's defence of the Home Islands would be.
-Both islands were heavily fortified and fiercely defended.
-Around 6800 American troops and approximately 21000 Japanese soldiers were killed at Iwo Jima.
-The Battle of Okinawa (see Source 6.52) was the bloodiest in the Pacific, with 50000 Americans wounded, and 12000 killed.
-Approximately 95000 Japanese soldiers were killed, including many who committed suicide rather than surrender.
-It is unknown how many civilians were killed in the American invasion of Okinawa, but estimates vary from 42000 to 150000.
+Two major land battles, at Iwo Jima and Okinawa, one knew how much damage the bomb would do, so revealed how fierce Japan's defence of the Home Islands Hiroshima was one of the few major cities not targeted would be.
+Both islands were heavily fortified and by the American firebombing campaign.
+In that way fiercely defended.
+Around 6800 American troops and the damage caused by the bomb could be more easily approximately 21000 Japanese soldiers were killed at observed.
+Iwo Jima.
+The Battle of Okinawa (see Source 2) was the The bombing occurred at 8.15 on a Monday morning bloodiest in the Pacific, with 50000 Americans wounded, in Hiroshima.
+The city's residents had been given no and 12000 killed.
+Approximately 95000 Japanese warning of the atomic bombing.
+The bomb's immediate soldiers were killed, including many who committed impact was incredible.
+Approximately 80000 people, or suicide rather than surrender.
+It is unknown how 30 per cent of Hiroshima's population, were killed, and many civilians were killed in the American invasion of another 70000 were injured.
+Roughly 69 per cent of the Okinawa, but estimates vary from 42000 to 150000. city's buildings were completely destroyed.
+The long-Despite the immense loss of life on both sides at Iwo term effects of the bombing were even worse.
+People suffered from burns, radiation, cancer and many other side effects.
+The exact figures are disputed, but the total